-This is our time.
+This is our time to thrive in midlife.
 If all of this sounds great but overwhelming, I invite you to explore ways we can work together 1:1.
 This is exactly how I help clients so they too can be living their rebelliously fulfilling lives.

 I'm a magical mix of coach, perspective-shifting mentor, hair-holder, consultant, wing woman, get shit done'r, silver lining finder, & slightly annoying cheerleader

 I used to roll my eyes at the notion of self love and loving my life because it felt so far outside the realm of possibilities.
 I thought both were saved for those who'd escaped childhood unscathed.

 But a perfect storm in 2015 had me wake TF up and heal my childhood ish.
 Along the way, I started to not only love but LIKE myself and I stopped wanting to escape from my life and instead, intentionally create my exciting future.
 That's saying a lot when you read my stories!